-All the recent furore about the alleged bullying culture at No. 10, coupled with statistics that say that 14 % of the UK’s workforce are bullied at work and 21% aware of bullying going on at their workplace, reminded me of a few encounters with office bullies and how I dealt with them.
+A survey I read not long ago said that 14 % of the UK’s workforce are bullied at work and 21% aware of bullying going on at their workplace.
+It reminded me of a few encounters I have had with office bullies, and how I dealt with them.

 My first encounter with an office bully happened when I was working as part of a sales team and this new guy joined as Director.
 From day one we didn’t really hit it off.
 We were similar ages and had similar number of years’ experience and, to put it bluntly, he clearly had it in for me.

 How many appointments did I have?
 It was never enough.
 What were my sales figures looking like?
 They were looking fine, despite him telling me about his ‘gut instinct’ telling him that they wouldn’t be (the quarter in question they were actually 12% up year on year, so much for his big fat gut!).
 Every week was the same.
 His questions never satisfactorily answered by me, with relentless criticism and questions about my ability ensuing.

 Come review time, he told me he was setting me some ‘key tasks’, the majority of which were totally unreasonable and unachievable.
 No matter, he set them anyway, and when I failed to meet them he gave me a verbal warning.

 Life carried on like this for a few months.
 More warnings and a lot of misery until one day whilst on holiday I told my wife I really didn’t want to go back to work.
 He had made my life so miserable that when I returned from my break I resigned the same day, despite not having another job to go to.
 In the meantime he had been busy behind my back turning a few colleagues and friends against me, telling them that I had been talking about them.
 I hadn’t, but that was his modus operandi.
 In short, he had won.